 Most travellers arrive at the main train station of Santa Maria Novella, which is a great place to start your tour.
 Please note this one little tip for those arriving by train: Florence has a few train stations including Rifredi and Campo di Marte which are peripheral – you’ll want to arrive at Santa Maria Novella because it’s very central.
-Start out by crossing the street and heading to Piazza Santa Maria Novella, then walk to the Duomo following Via dei Cerretani.
+Start out by crossing the street and heading to Piazza Santa Maria Novella, then walk to the city centre following Via dei Cerretani.

 Piazza del Duomo in Florence can be considered the heart of the city and it has a high concentration of beauty.
 You’ll want to start off your two days with this location since it remains a point of reference for your stay.
 Piazza del Duomo is a complex that includes five places you should visit: the Church of Santa Maria del Fiore (the Duomo), the Baptistery, Giotto's Bell Tower, the Church of Santa Reparata and the Museo dell'Opera del Duomo.
 There is a single ticket to visit all the monuments of Piazza Duomo.
 For details and opening hours, visit the official website.

 It can be pretty tiring to see all the monuments in this piazza (especially if you want to climb on the top of the Duomo!) so after this you’ll need something to eat.
 The options are truly endless, but if you want to try something really traditional you can choose a “vinaino” (a sort of chip and cheerful wine bar) or a stall selling lampredotto and tripe.
 There are also historical markets like Mercato Centrale where you can find all sorts of food, both local and international.
 The less economical but still traditional alternative is to lunch in one of the historic restaurants of Florence.